Cloverdale’s new mayor makes history ... again.

 Cruz was late into her career when she was bitten by the political bug, though building community to affect change has been a recurring theme in her life.

-That was true more than four decades ago, while she was student at Indianapolis University.
+That was true more than four decades ago, while she was student at Indiana University.

 She transferred to the college in 1979 at age 21 while caring for two toddlers in city she didn’t know.
 That was not long after she divorced a man who had physically abused her, Cruz said.